 Tony Newman at (646) 335-5384 or Elizabeth Mendez Berry at (646) 335-2242

-The graduates profiled below are all available for interview, please contact Tony Newman at (646) 335-5384.
+The graduates profiled below are all available for interviews, please contact Tony Newman at (646) 335-5384.

-William has been to jail before, but it never helped him kick the 20 year Methamphetamine addiction he picked up while he was in the Navy.
-The last time he was in court, he thought they would send him back behind bars, but they offered him Prop.
+William had been to jail before, but it had never helped him kick the 20 year methamphetamine addiction he picked up while he was in the Navy.
+The last time he was in court, he thought they would send him back behind bars, but they offered him treatment through Prop.
 36. He took the treatment option, and after two years clean and sober, he says that without Prop.
 36, the only thing that would have gotten him off of drugs would have been an overdose.
 Bill credits Prop.
 36 with giving him a second chance at marriage and at raising his children.
 Bill is now a repair maintenance worker for commercial buildings.
 He is happy to have a bank account, a car and a family.
 He believes Prop.
 36 and lots of prayer helped him find his way.